davidblackuk/davidblackuk.github.io/_posts/2018-02-03-how-to-tell-how-much-memory-your-z80-application-is-using.md

 tags: [ 8bit, z80, spectrum]
 location: London, England
 excerpt: Some assemblers make finding how much memory you are using easy, some not so much...
+description: How to tell how much memory your ZX Spectrum game is using.
 comments: true
 share: true
 ---